Code of Ethics

 - Individuals whose memberships are revoked are not entitled to a refund of dues or fees.

-- One year following the date of membership revocation the individual may reapply for, but is not guaranteed, membership through normal channels and must meet the membership qualifications in effect at the time of application.
+- One year following the date of membership revocation the individual may reapply for, but is not guaranteed, membership through normal channels, and must meet the membership qualifications in effect at the time of reapplication.

-a. be received by the Chair, Ethical Practices Committee, within 30 days of the Ethical Practices Committee's notification of the Final Finding and Decision,
+- be received by the Chair of the Ethical Practices Committee within 30 days of the Ethical Practices Committee's notification of the Final Finding and Decision,

-b. state the basis for the appeal, and the reason(s) that the Final Finding and Decision of the Ethical Practices Committee should be changed,
+- state the basis for the appeal and the reason(s) that the Final Finding and Decision of the Ethical Practices Committee should be changed,

-The EPC chair will communicate with the Executive Director of the Association to schedule the appeal at the earliest feasible Board of Director’s meeting.
+The EPC chair will communicate with the Executive Director of the Academy to schedule the appeal at the earliest feasible Board of Director's meeting.

 The decision of the Board of Directors regarding the member's appeal shall be final.

-10. In order to educate the membership, upon majority vote the Ethical Practices Committee, the circumstances and nature of cases shall be presented in Audiology Today and in the Professional Resource area of the Academy website.
-The member’s identity will not be made public.
+- In order to educate the membership, upon majority vote of the Ethical Practices Committee, the circumstances and nature of cases shall be presented in Audiology Today and in the Professional Resource area of the Academy website.
+The member's identity will not be made public.

-11. No Ethical Practices Committee member shall give access to records, act or speak independently, or on behalf of the Ethical Practices Committee, without the expressed permission of the members then active.
-No member may impose the sanction of the Ethical Practices Committee, or to interpret the findings of the EPC in any manner which may place members of the Ethical Practices Committee or Board of Directors, collectively or singly, at financial, professional, or personal risk.
+- No Ethical Practices Committee member shall give access to records, act or speak independently, or on behalf of the Ethical Practices Committee, without the expressed permission of the members then active.
+No member may impose the sanction of the Ethical Practices Committee or interpret the findings of the EPC in any manner that may place members of the Ethical Practices Committee or Board of Directors, collectively or singly, at financial, professional, or personal risk.

-12. The Ethical Practices Committee Chair shall maintain a Book of Precedents that shall form the basis for future findings of the Committee.
+- The Ethical Practices Committee Chair and Staff Liaison shall maintain electronic records that shall form the basis for future findings of the Committee.